Jem212Mac/juniper-cocktails/README.md

 ## Testing

-I tested to ensure that when the venue is requested, only a valid venue from the list can be entered.
+* I tested to ensure that when the venue is requested, only a valid venue from the list can be entered.
 The venue can be entered in capitals or lowercase, but will be recorded in the feedback worksheet in the 'title' format.
-When an invalid venue is entered, an error is displayed (see below).
+When an invalid venue is entered, an error message is displayed.

-I tested to ensure that when a feedback score is required, only an integer can be entered, not a string.
-If I string is entered, the below error is displayed.
+* I tested to ensure that when a feedback score is required, only an integer can be entered, not a string.
+If I string is entered, an error is displayed.

-I also tested to ensure that only a number between 1 and 10 can be entered.
-If a number below 1 is entered, the below error is displayed.

-If a number greater than 10 is entered, the below error is displayed.
+* I tested to ensure that only a number between 1 and 10 can be entered.
+If a number below 1 is entered, an error is displayed.
+If a number greater than 10 is entered, an error is displayed.

-I tested to ensure that when the customers favourite signature cocktail is requested, only a valid cocktail from the list can be entered.
+* I tested to ensure that when the customers favourite signature cocktail is requested, only a valid cocktail from the list can be entered.
 The cocktail can be entered in capitals or lowercase, but will be recorded in the feedback worksheet in the 'title' format.
-When an invalid cocktail is entered, an error is displayed (see below).
+When an invalid cocktail is entered, an error is displayed.

 ## Credits